pyg-team/pytorch_geometric/docs/source/notes/introduction.rst

 - ``data.y``: Target to train against (may have arbitrary shape)
 - ``data.pos``: Node position matrix with shape ``[num_nodes, num_dimensions]``

-None of these attributes are required.
+None of these attributes is required.
 In fact, the ``Data`` object is not even restricted to these attributes.
-We can, e.g., extend the ``Data`` object by ``data.face`` to save the connectivity of triangles from a 3D mesh as a tensor with shape ``[3, num_faces]`` and type ``torch.long``.
+We can, e.g., extend it by ``data.face`` to save the connectivity of triangles from a 3D mesh in a tensor with shape ``[3, num_faces]`` and type ``torch.long``.

 ..
 Note::
     PyTorch and ``torchvision`` define an example as a tuple of an image and a target.
-    We omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.
+    In contrast, we omit this notation in PyTorch Geometric to allow for various data structures in a clean und understandable way.

-We show a simple example to save an unweighted and undirected graph with three nodes and four edges.
-Each node is defined by one feature:
+We show a simple example of an unweighted and undirected graph with three nodes and four edges.
+Each node is assigned exactly one feature:

 .. code-block:: python